When is the Best Time to Take Probiotics?

 When Timing Doesn’t Matter

-As mentioned, there are probiotics that are highly tolerant to stomach acid.
+As mentioned, there are probiotics that are highly tolerant of stomach acid.
 As such, it doesn’t matter when you’ll take them as long as you take them regularly.

 Enteric-coated and delayed-release probiotics are examples of this.
 An enteric coating is a type of protective barrier that is specially designed to resist stomach acid.
 It’s mostly used in tablets, pellets, and capsules.